Mckysse/GAIN/README.md

 # USTC-NELSLIP-SemEval2022Task11-GAIN
+Winner system (USTC-NELSLIP) of SemEval 2022 MultiCoNER shared task over 3 out of 13 tracks.
+Rankings: https://multiconer.github.io/results.

 This repository containing the training and prediction code of the system developed by the USTC-NELSLIP team for SemEval-2022 Task 11 MultiCoNER.

 We provide code of two gazetteer-based methods used in our final system, **GAIN** and **weighted summation integration with gazetteer method**.